 GoCA accepts that children’s ideas and voices are valid, and that the products of their creative expression are as worthy of public display, discussion, and research as adult artists.

 The first stage of the project presents the inaugural exhibition, Starting Early, a world first, showing an artist’s work from their childhood and contemporary practices side by side.
 It features leading Australian artists Patricia Piccinini, Judy Watson, Ross Manning, Luke Roberts, Vernon Ah Kee, Madonna Staunton and Gordon Bennett.

-It demonstrates directly and convincingly that artists don’t merely emerge after graduation from Art College, but instead begin as children with a practice that evolves over a lifetime.
+It demonstrates directly and convincingly that artists don’t merely emerge after graduation from Art College, but instead usually begin as children with a practice that evolves over a lifetime.
 And the fact that something similar hasn’t been done before (to our knowledge) is revealing in of itself.